marschall/getrandom-provider/README.md

 Note that for this to work the provider JAR needs to be in the class path or module path.

+### Performance

+[Performance](https://github.com/marschall/random-provider-benchmarks/tree/master/src/main/output/meltdown) compared to `NativePRNGNonBlocking` is lower for small, single threaded workloads due to the syscall overhead and additionally negatively impacted by the meltdown patches.
+However for large or threaded workloads performance is higher.

 ### Usage for Tomcat Session Ids

 This security provider can be used for session id generation in Tomcat.
 In order for that several things need to be configured: